dd32/td-gh-ex/readme.txt

 Asteroid is distributed under the terms of the GNU GPL version 3

 == Description ==
-Asteroid is a simple, clean and responsive theme.
+Asteroid is a simple, clean and responsive WordPress theme.
 It incorporates various widget areas that make management of banners and ads a lot easier, especially for ad-supported sites.
+The theme is ideal for use on a blog, a static website or both.
+It has an intuitively designed options panel to help customize your site.
+The theme’s development focuses on user customization and minimizing HTTP requests to help conserve server resource.
+Asteroid supports custom header images, backgrounds, menus, full-width page templates and more.

 == Image Credits ==
 Credits go to www.subtlepatterns.com for the following textures which are